Legault asks Quebec police to support candidates after death threats, violent incidents | CBC News

 "I don't like that of course ... it's not the type of society we want to have in Quebec," he said.

-Gabriel Nadeau-Dubois, the co-spokesman for Québec Solidaire, also denounced the threats on Wednesday as well as the outright hostile acts and violence.
+Gabriel Nadeau-Dubois, the co-spokesperson for Québec Solidaire, also denounced the threats on Wednesday as well as the outright hostile acts and violence.

 "Everyone has noticed in the last two or three years an increase in tensions," said Nadeau-Dubois.
 "It worries me, it is not normal.
 All parties are targeted."